Japanese company in the Northern Netherlands solve puzzles through challenged-based innovation

 Renewed mindsets

-Kikkoman and Buyo, UCC and DNV/Summit.
-They could be cooperations that lead to new innovations.
-Remco van Leeuwen knows all about it.
-A year ago, as project manager of New Born Rubber, he won a similar pitch with another Japanese company, Teijin.
+Remco van Leeuwen knows all about the challenge-based innovation process, and is happy to share his advice for UCC, DNV and Summit.
+A year ago, as project manager of New Born Rubber, he won a similar pitch with another Japanese company, Teijin Aarmid.
 'We are still working together.
 You can see there are opportunities, in our case opportunities to make conveyor belts in mines more sustainable.
 By exploring this together with an open mind, we have made considerable strides.'

 BASF’s Ben Freyee can only agree.
 The Swiss company, based in Heerenveen, took part in the Sustainable Industry Challenge a year ago.
 They were looking for ways to reuse production residual waste and partnered with two startups to find answers, Aquacycl and Treatech.
 Freyee: ‘It was exciting to start thinking very differently.
 But our mindset has really changed and our focus is permanently on innovation.
 That's what a challenge like this does.'